-Lowther Gardens is the oldest park in Lytham St Annes, one of the flagship parks in the borough of Fylde.
+Lowther Gardens is the oldest park in Lytham St Annes.
+It’s one of the flagship parks in the borough of Fylde.

 Lowther Gardens surround Lowther Pavilion, between the seafront and the main road into town.
 It’s a popular green space for local people and visitors.
-You can enjoy activities and events, visit the cafe or just take in the beautiful greenery.
+Enjoy activities and events, visit the cafe or just take in the beautiful greenery.

 Lowther Gardens Today

 This beautiful public space is the oldest park in Lytham St Annes.
-Find out more about Lowther Gardens past further down this page.
+Find out more about the history of Lowther Gardens further down on this page.

 It covers an area of 5.65 hectares, occupying the space between the main A584 coast road (West Beach) and Church Road.
 Woodville Terrace at the northern edge and Lowther Terrace at the south.